sholsapp/gallocy/resources/IMPLEMENTATION.md

 ## design

-At a high level, the thigns a distributed shared memory infrastructure architect cares about are:
+At a high level, the things a distributed shared memory infrastructure architect cares about are:

+  - state - *what are the major stateful objects*
-  - memory
+  - memory - *what is memory and how does it behave*
-  - coherency
-  - communication
-  - ...
+  - consensus - *how does the distributed system coordinate change*
+  - interface - *what does the interface to the application look like*

-### memory
+### state

-There are fundamentally three different regions of memory that a distributed shared memory system needs to consider:

-  - local internal memory
-  - a shared page table
-  - shared application memory

-Additionally, some type of arbiter needs to coordinate a common address space using a shared page table.
-In traditional operating systems, this would probably be called the ``virtual memory manager``.

-#### local internal memory

-The internal memory region can also be referred to as local internal memory.
-This region of memory is a good place to put local threads, process-specific data, and other things that are local to a specific process running the shared application.

-This is the *only* region of memory that is allowed to differ between local processes running the shared application, and it is:

-  - not included in the shared page table
-  - not shared with any other process running the shared application

-#### shared page table

-The page table must be maintained so that the properties of the shared application memory can be maintained.
-This page table can tell us things like what memory is currently mapped in the application, which process participating in running the shared application owns this memory, or what the local permissions on that memory block currently are (e.g., ``PROT_READ``, ``PROT_WRITE``, ``PROT_EXEC``).

-This page table must be maintained in a dedicated memory region so that it may easily synchronized between processes running the shared application.
-The most interesting part related to maintaining this shared data structure is how it is kept updated, referred to as the *consistency model*, because of its implications on *performance* and *correctness*.

-#### shared application memory

-The application memory is the region of memory that is managed by the page table and actually used by the shared application, i.e., this region of memory is home to the shared application's *heap*.

-This region of memory must also be synchronized between processes running the shared application.
-This region of memory's *consistenty model* need not be the same as the model used to maintain the *shared page table* from the previous section.
+The single most important object involved in operating a distributed shared memory infrastructure is the *virtual memory manager* (VMM).
+This name was respectfully stolen from the context of operating systems because of its obvious similarity.
+Just as an operating system's VMM manages memory on a single computer, a distributed shared memory infrastructure VMM  manages memory accross many computers.

+At its heart a VMM manages a data structure called the *page table*.
+A page is often used to describe a region of memory and is often the most granluar unit of address to the system, often 4096 bytes.
+The page table is a mapping between a region of memory and metadata.
+The metadata likely contains such data as who can read or write to the region of memory.
+A distributed shared memory infrastructure is free to track whatever metadata that it wishes, but beware, tracking too much metadata will cause the page table to grow prohibitevly large as the heap grows.

+The VMM is the brain that powers system calls like `mmap` or `sbrk`, which are invoked by standard library functions like `malloc` or `free`.
+Uses of these system calls interact with the VMM and cause the VMM to update its page table in some way.

+It is crucial to understand that the distributed shared memory infrastructure's VMM does not *replace* the operating system's VMM: it enhances it with higher level logic.
+For example, a distributed shared memory infrastructure, upon a call to `mmap` or `sbrk`, would invoke a consensus module to notify others that memory has been mapped into the address space, which in turn relies on each of the other nodes' operating system VMM's to carry out the actual work in their respective kernels.
+In this way, we do not replace the OS's VMM, we enhance it.

-### coherency
+#### coherency

 Developers need to know about memory coherency models to write *correct* applications.
-The coherency model is how we expect memory to behave when we read and write it.
+The coherency model is how we expect memory to behave when we read from and write to it.

-Memory *coherency* and memory *consistency* often refer to the same things in the field of distributed shared memory systems.
+Note, memory *coherency* and memory *consistency* often refer to the same things in the field of distributed shared memory systems.
 This document continues that trend.
 Feel free to submit a PR if I'm completely wrong.

 There are lots of different types of memory coherency models: